Amylopectin: Structure

-The formation of chain structures has a direct impact on the overall strength of the polymeric whole; the longer a chain is, the more differing the effects amylopectin will have on starch's morphology.
-Packing of chains, inter block chain length (IB-CL), also has been correlated to have a direct positive impact on the gelatinization temperature of starch granules.
-In tandem, the IB-CL will increase as the length of B chains increases, meaning that as the length of individual B chains increases, as does the blocks between connections with other chains.
+The formation of chain structures has a direct impact on the overall strength of the whole polymer; the longer a chain is, the more differing the effects amylopectin will have on starch's morphology.
+Packing of chains, inter block chain length (IB-CL), also correlates with the gelatinization temperature of starch granules.
+In tandem, the IB-CL will increase as the length of B chains increases, meaning that as the length of individual B chains increases, so does the blocks between connections with other chains.
 Finally, in general, the more densely packed the resulting molecule of amylopectin, the higher the strength of the starch gel as a whole unit.

 Starch utilizes the density-strength correlation of amylopectin as a measure of forming dense, strong bricks as a basis for the final starch configuration.
 Amylopectin in starch is formed into helices to compose hexagonal structures that will subsequently be differentiated into A (cereal) and B (high-amylose; tubular) type starch.
 Structurally, A is more compact, while B is looser, hence the higher concentration of amylose.